What is a Presidential Diversity Scholarship?

 Eligible students include:

-- Students of any race who have demonstrated commitment to and appreciation for racial and ethnic diversity.
+- Students of any race/ethnicity who have demonstrated leadership, commitment, and activism for racial and ethnic diversity, or other areas of diversity as identified below.

-- Students of African-American, Asian-American, Hispanic American or Native American heritage on the basis of leadership and service to community.
+- Students of African-American, Asian-American, Hispanic American or Native American heritage on the basis of leadership and service to community within their demographic.

-Students interested in applying for the Presidential Diversity Scholarship must submit a complete St. Lawrence application (Common Application) by February 1.
+First-year students interested in applying for the Presidential Diversity Scholarship must submit a complete St. Lawrence application (Common Application) by February 1.
 Students who are applying Early Decision must submit scholarship material with their completed application.
+Transfer students who are interested in being considered for this scholarship must complete the scholarship essay and submit it with their application.

 Students may apply for the scholarship by completing an essay responding to the following:

-Describe how your experience will contribute to diversity at St. Lawrence University
+Describe how you have demonstrated leadership, service, or activism through diversity, and how will that experience contribute to diversity at St. Lawrence University.

 Counselors may also nominate students by completing a brief form.